urbanityllc/axthe/docs/setup.md

 1. Create account on Ably.
 In .env file create a field ```ABLYr=``` and your Ably key.
 2. In ./lib/wapp add wapp.enablePageReload()
 3. If you now edit any pug file, the browser will reload :-)
 4. If you have a style.scss file, and you edit any scss file, it will build style.css :-).
 For example, I renamed Bootstrap.scss to style.scss and now I can edit variables.scss and it will live reload my browser during development.
+So create something using one of the CSS frameworks.

+#### Setup part III

+Optionally, you can setup Caddy/DNS to use static11tyPug folder, it is just another type of development.
+And for JAMapp, optionaly you can try to build a hello world Cordova based browser app or at least make a web component.

 ## How to update